A CSR must not include Scandinavian or other special characters.

 Forbidden names & IP addresses

 The use of internal names has been deprecated.
-Thus a server name must be a Fully Qualified Domain Name and it must be found in the DNS service.
+Thus a server name must be a Fully Qualified Domain Name and its domain must be found in the DNS service.
 The table below specifies the forbidden values:

 |Forbidden CN/SAN value||Example|